PM vows to ‘double down’ on net zero after admitting ‘consensus is gone’

 “There was cross-party consensus in the UK.
 The only question was how fast we could go.
 Today, however, sadly that consensus is gone.”

-He described green policies as a “win-win” despite pressure from Donald Trump, who has repeatedly criticised Britain’s net zero agenda and who snubbed the summit.
+He described green policies as a “win-win” despite pressure from US President Donald Trump, who has repeatedly criticised Britain’s net zero agenda and who, along with leaders from China and India, snubbed the summit.

 In an appeal for unity, the Prime Minister said: “The greater our collective ambition, the more progress we make in tackling the climate crisis, and the greater the opportunities we create.